A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: A priori error analysis

 As previously, we obtain:

 Now, we need to show that:

 The proof of this inequality is done in the paper \cite{drouet15} for both linear and quadratic finite elements, and can be repeated here verbatim.
-In this proof, two cases are considered: \begin{enumerate} \item either $|\ZC|$ or $|\ZNC|$ is null and thus the inequality is evident; \item wher either $|\ZC|$ or $|\ZNC|$ is greater than $\dis {|\GCQ|}/{2}= C h^{d-1}$. \end{enumerate} Distinguishing the two cases $\ZC \geq {|\GCQ|}/{2}$ and $\ZNC \geq {|\GCQ|}/{2}$, using the previous Lemma \ref{lemma1} and by summation on all element of mesh. { We conclude that:
+In this proof, two cases are considered: \begin{enumerate} \item either $|\ZC|$ or $|\ZNC|$ is null and thus the inequality is trivial; \item where either $|\ZC|$ or $|\ZNC|$ is greater than $\dis {|\GCQ|}/{2}= C h_{Q_C}^{d-1}$. \end{enumerate} As previously, choosing either $|\ZC|$ or $|\ZNC|$, using the previous Lemma \ref{lemma1} and by summation on all element of mesh, { we conclude that: